 Responsive web design automatically adjusts the size, layout, and elements of a website depending on the screen size the site is being viewed on.
 It creates a much better user experience for your site visitors, allowing your website to be a more effective marketing tool.
 Every business should have a responsive site as they are easy to navigate on all devices, reducing bounce rates and increasing visitor interaction, ultimately leading to more sales.

 Building a responsive website on WordPress can be challenging for those without web development experience, and even time-consuming for those who do.
-Get your responsive website up in no time using the drag-and-drop editor and responsive templates from Squarespace for as little as $12 per month.
-Start your free 14-day trial today.
+Get your responsive website up in no time (and without any headaches) using the drag-and-drop editor and responsive templates from Squarespace for as little as $12 per month.